 As a licensed practical nurse, you have a huge advantage in your goal to become a registered nurse.
 Your patient care skills and ability to work as part of a health care team can help you quickly gain and master new nursing skills as you earn your degree.
 To go from LPN to RN, Florida requires you to earn an Associate’s degree or a Bachelor’s degree.
 While meeting the requirements for your degree, you should get clinical experience in many different fields and learn about the different responsibilities you may have as a registered nurse.

 LPN to RN programs in Florida provide a comprehensive set of courses to prepare you for your new role.
 Some of the classes you may enroll in include Psychiatric and Mental Health Nursing, Physiological Adaptation and Risk Reduction, Advanced Nursing Concepts, Physical Assessment, Gerontological Nursing, and Issues in Nursing Practice.
 As you take classes that focus on different areas of nursing, you may find that you have a passion for a certain nursing specialty or that you want to explore opportunities in a new area.
 Use your clinical hours to find out where your skills and interests lie.

 Once you have chosen a program, you may be able to start looking into financial aid options.
 If your place of employment wants you to become a registered nurse, they may pay for some or all of your education.
-You can also apply for grants and scholarships through groups like the Florida Nurses Association.
+You can also apply for grants and scholarships.
 There are also federal and state programs if you agree to work in a medically underserved area after graduation.